leanprover-community/blog/posts/fantastic-simprocs.md

     (∃ x, p x) = p a
 ```

+> Warning: The `existsAndEq` simproc is under active development and the underlying algorithm might change in the future.
+> The above description is only accurate at the time of writing (April 2025).

 ## Computation

 Computations are an integral part of theorem proving, and as such there are many ways to perform them.